Shoulder Conditions

 Shoulder Dislocation and Instability

 Shoulder dislocation and instability occur when the ball of the shoulder joint (the humeral head) moves partially or completely out of the socket (the glenoid).
 This can result in pain, weakness, loss of confidence in the shoulder, and an increased risk of further injury if not appropriately managed.
-Because the shoulder allows a large range of motion and has relatively little inherent bony stability, it is particularly vulnerable to instability following trauma such as a sports injury, or repetitive stress.

 The shoulder socket is naturally shallow and is often compared to a golf tee, with the ball of the shoulder joint sitting on top.
 There is little by way of bone structure to keep the ball in place.